code-lakshman/s3Bucket/README.md

 # s3Bucket
 This project is an attempt to try uploading/retrieve a file using AWS S3 storage

+Checking sonar cloud